ophub/amlogic-s9xxx-armbian/documents/README.md

 ##### 12.11.1.3 How to build the u-boot file

-Creating u-boot requires source repositories https://github.com/unifreq/amlogic-boot-fip and https://github.com/unifreq/u-boot to compile two u-boot files for your device.
+Building u-boot requires the source repositories https://github.com/unifreq/amlogic-boot-fip and https://github.com/unifreq/u-boot to compile two u-boot files for your device.

 Within the amlogic-boot-fip source code, the only file that varies by device model is acs.bin, all other files are universal.

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/68696949/187057209-c4716384-46ef-4922-9710-8da7ae6db1e4.png">

-For instructions on creating u-boot, see the specific instructions in https://github.com/unifreq/u-boot/tree/master/doc/board/amlogic, and choose your device model for compiling and testing.
+For build instructions, see the device-specific documentation at https://github.com/unifreq/u-boot/tree/master/doc/board/amlogic.

-Creating u-boot according to [unifreq](https://github.com/unifreq)'s method requires the use of the device's acs.bin, dts, and config files.
-The dts exported from the Android system cannot be directly converted into the Armbian format, so you need to write a corresponding dts file yourself.
-Based on the specific differences in hardware on your device, such as switches, LEDs, power control, TF card, SDIO wifi module, etc., modify and create a [dts](https://github.com/unifreq/linux-5.15.y/tree/main/arch/arm64/boot/dts/amlogic) file from the similar ones in the kernel source repository.
+Building u-boot using [unifreq](https://github.com/unifreq)'s method requires the device's acs.bin, dts, and config files.
+The dts exported from the Android system cannot be directly converted to Armbian format, so a corresponding dts file must be written manually.
+Based on your device's specific hardware differences (switches, LEDs, power control, TF card, SDIO wifi module, etc.), modify and create a [dts](https://github.com/unifreq/linux-5.15.y/tree/main/arch/arm64/boot/dts/amlogic) file from similar ones in the kernel source repository.

-For example, creating a u-boot for X96Max Plus:
+For example, building u-boot for X96Max Plus:

 ```shell
 ~/make-uboot